JiangYuLab/CNVcaller/README.md

 To grab sample data and test `CNVcaller`, please download it from ftp://jiang:jiang@animal.nwsuaf.edu.cn/CNVcaller/demo/

 ## Running the program
-CNVcaller contains four steps consisting one perl script and three bash scripts.
+CNVcaller contains four steps consisting one perl script, two bash scripts and one python script.
 You need to set `CNVcaller` variables in the three bash scripts based on your environment.

 ### 1. Indexing Reference Genome
 The reference genome is segmented into overlapping sliding windows.
 The windows are indexed to form a reference database used in all samples.
 This commend will create the file `referenceDB.windowsize` in current directory by default.